ljunggren/boozang-docs/README.md

 **Project, module and test scope**

 Just as you can start creating the modules even before there is no implementation work started, you can also start defining all the data.
 The key to choose the right scope for the data.
-Normally, use the `$project` scope for data that is used by all the modules, `$module` scope for data used within a module, and `$test`scope for local data for the test.
+Normally, use the `$project` scope for data that is used by all the modules, `$module` scope for data used within a module, and `$test` scope for local data for the test.

 **The parameter scope**

-The `$parameter`scope can be used in two ways.
+The `$parameter` scope can be used in two ways.
 Either use it to control all the data running in a test.
 This makes the tests really flexible, but sometimes a little heavy on the parameter side.
 This means that there might be a tendency to create large example sets in the Gherkin scenarios, which sometimes isn't desirable.
 You can also use the parameter scope to control which set of test data should be loaded.
-This makes the test light on the parameter side, but means you'll need to keep maintaining data sets for modules and tests, which has it's own drawbacks.
+This makes the test light on the parameter side, but means you'll need to keep maintaining data sets for modules and tests, which has its own drawbacks.
 Below is an illustration of both examples

 **Payment: Paying for the goods - parameter light version**